3mdeb/verified-boot/verified_boot_main.md

 firmware and software components that play a crucial role in the system's security, without specifying any relations between them.

-The components belonging to the Trusted Computing Group include a number of the initial elements of all the Chains of Trust in a system, and the Roots of Trust in particular - the elements which form the "Base" for providing security functionalities.
+The components belonging to the Trusted Computing Base include a number of the initial elements of all the Chains of Trust in a system, and the Roots of Trust in particular - the elements which form the "Base" for providing security functionalities.